-This news release is issued to publicise amendments to one entry under the Yemen sanctions regime.
+This news release is issued to publicise amendments to five entries under the Yemen sanctions regime.

 The Yemen (Sanctions) (EU Exit) Regulations 2020 (S.I.
 2020/733) were made under the Sanctions and Anti-Money Laundering Act 2018 (the Sanctions Act) and provide for the freezing of funds and economic resources of certain persons, entities or bodies that threaten the peace, stability or security of Yemen.
 The Yemen (Sanctions) EU Exit) Regulations 2020 have effect in the Isle of Man by the Yemen Sanctions (Application) (No.2) Regulations 2020 [SD 2020/0539].